Dar-es-Salaam Julius Nyerere (DAR) Airport

 Services and amenities in both terminals: Most airlines operating at JNIA have offices on the first floor, at the airline wing of Terminal 2.
 The International Departure Lounge has a number of shops, including duty-free shops and a cafeteria; while Domestic Departures lounge offers only one shop and a coffee bar.
 A full-service bank, ATMs and foreign exchange service are in the public concourse of Terminal Two; foreign exchange is also available in Terminal One.

 The Airport is a smoke-free airport, an exception in many African and Asian airports.

 A five-minute loading period is allowed at the Terminal's curb, but cars cannot be left unattended.

 Present and future Airport developments: A new Terminal 3 (TB III) - intended to become the International terminal - completed its first phase of construction (spanning 70,000 sq.meters (over five times larger than T2) and able to handle 3.5M passengers; also completed were parking lots, access roads, platforms & taxiway.

-Phase 2 of TB III /T3's construction involves a 60,000 sq.meter expansion - intended to accommodate 6M passengers a year - was rescheduled for completion several times (upon completion of which TBII /T2, which is also to undergo upgrade work) is to function as a domestic terminal only).
-Prior to official opening day, some flights from Jomo Kenyatta Airport may already have been diverted to the new T3 in order to lessen congestion there.]
+- Phase 2 of TB III /T3's construction involves a 60,000 sq.meter expansion - intended to accommodate 6M passengers a year - was rescheduled for completion several times, upon completion of which TBII /T2 is also to undergo upgrade work and is to function as a domestic terminal only.

 Further Plans call for an affordable Airport-to-City train connection, as well as for installation of the latest technology at the Airport to monitor in teams employees' tasks, cutting down on illegal deals with passengers.